 - an average simple matter normally costs between £80 to £110

 - the average power of attorney normally costs between £100 to £120 (that is one that requires no amendment (other than minimal changes), discussion or more than one interchange with a client’s lawyer or others)

 - arranging for a document or documents to receive apostilles or be legalised See below

 Can you provide an estimate or quotation?

 I do provide estimates (and, in appropriate cases, a fixed price).
-But normally only after seeing any documents you have as well as any instructions you are provided with.
+But normally only after seeing any documents you have as well as any instructions that come with the documents.

 Over the telephone I can normally only provide a very rough guide as to what I will charge.
 At an appointment and when I see what needs to do exceeds what I stated I will inform you before I start work.